Author, Author !

 Dave Griffin is retired and pursues his various interests while living in Murrells Inlet, South Carolina.
 He is the webmaster for More Stories!

-J. Hill Hamon, a long time member of AAPA, writes and produces the electronic journal, Whippoorwill E-Comment.
-The Hamons live out in the sticks in central Kentucky on 16 acres of rolling terrain with woods and a pond.
+J. Hill Hamon was a long time member of AAPA He wrote and produced the electronic journal, Whippoorwill E-Comment.
+The Hamons lived out in the sticks in central Kentucky on 16 acres of rolling terrain with woods and a pond.
 J.Hill retired from teaching Biology at a small college in Lexington, Kentucky.
+He passed from us and we still miss him.

-Marj Hastings was born in Worcester, MA., where she obtained her Bachelors degree from Clark University and a Masters from Assumption College, both in that city A career Real Estate Broker, she is married to Bob O'Connell (Salt City Stories).
-They are still working and traveling.
+Marj Hastings was born in Worcester, MA., where she obtained her Bachelors degree from Clark University and a Masters from Assumption College, both in that city A career Real Estate Broker, she was married to the late Bob O'Connell (Salt City Stories).

 Stephanie Heigh has lived in Sullivan County, New York most of her life, many years of it with her husband Robert, a retired teacher.
 Writing has long been her passion as well as reading.
 While very young she found even cereal boxes fascinating to read.
 Her other primary interests are music and her grandchildren.
 Stephanie's best loved job was in her small hometown library as a front desk clerk.
 Besides meeting many wonderful people, she had the magnificent perk of borrowing any publication when it was hot off the press.
 The library is still a second home.
 Visiting there provides a warmth and human connection that no other venue does.